haskellfoundation/HaskellSchool/en/lessons/basics/pattern-matching.md

 ```

 Notice how the catch-all symbol (`_`) is used in the first pattern, because we do
-not need that argument
+not need that argument.

 ## Tuples

-Pattern matching is a common way to obtain the values held in tuples
+Pattern matching is a common way to obtain the values held in tuples:

 ```haskell
 -- Compute the area of a rectangle, given its height and width